jiezheng2020/GoodGamesGG/README.md

 ## Code Highlights

 ## Future Implementations
+ - AJAX implementation for adding to libraries in Mygames page
  - Search bar to search across all models
  - Having genres on each game to give users more preference options
  - Displaying an accounts page with user information